Xynes-Studio/xynes-cms-core/DEVELOPER.md

 ## Architecture

 The CMS Core service is built using Bun and Hono.
-It manages content entries, blog posts, and comments.
+It manages content entries, blog posts, programs, events, and comments.

 ### Core Components